modelica/ModelicaSpecification/RationaleMCP/0009/README.md

 The use in annotations is not really useful, because they are not merged in current Modelica.
 Therefore no modification can be overridden.
-Finally, if an annotation has the `<empty>` modification but needs to have a value to work properly, a tool provided default value may be used  instead.
+Finally, if an annotation has the `break` modification but needs to have a value to work properly, a tool provided default value may be used  instead.

 ## At the GUI

-In a dialog, a tool may hide the keyword `<empty>` from the users and present them only an empty input field, not showing the inherited modification.
+In a dialog, a tool may hide the keyword `break` from the users and present them only an empty input field, not showing the inherited modification.
 Then, there needs to be a possibility to remove it again to get back the inherited modification.

 # Use cases

 ## Variables

-If there is an inherited modification from a base class and you want ot replace them by a (probably more sophisticated) equation or an algorithm in the `<empty>` can be used in the derived class:
+If there is an inherited modification from a base class and you want ot replace them by a (probably more sophisticated) equation or an algorithm in the `break` can be used in the derived class:
 ```
 model A
     Real x=1;
 end A;
 model B
-    extends A(x=<empty>);
+    extends A(x=break);
     algorithm
 	  x:=0;
 	  while(…)